Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Abstract

 \section{Abstract}

 We study polarization dependent photon propagation in static, spherically symmetric spacetimes permeated by strong magnetic fields, with the aim of quantifying how finite emission and detection radii modify vacuum birefringence signals.
-Working in the geometric optics limit of nonlinear electrodynamics, we formulate the two polarization modes as null geodesics of distinct effective (optical) metrics.
+Working in the geometric optics limit of NLED, we formulate the two polarization modes as null geodesics of distinct effective (optical) metrics.
 We then develop a controlled weak-coupling expansion that cleanly separates the standard gravitational deflection from the birefringent contribution induced by the electromagnetic nonlinearity.
 Using a finite distance Gauss-Bonnet construction on the associated optical manifolds, we derive a general expression for the \emph{differential} bending angle in which the source and observer are kept at arbitrary radii, thereby extending the usual scattering-at-infinity treatment.
-As benchmark applications, we specialize our results to the Euler-Heisenberg effective action of QED and to Born-Infeld electrodynamics.
+As benchmark applications, we specialize our results to the Euler-Heisenberg effective action of quantum electrodynamics (QED) and to Born-Infeld electrodynamics.
 We find that the observable birefringence is generically reduced by finite-distance truncation of the curvature flux, and we provide explicit correction series suitable for data analysis.
-For magnetar-motivated dipolar fields, this geometric effect yields a suppression factor that can diminish the predicted polarization-dependent deflection by as much as $\sim 50\%$ for limb emission relative to asymptotic scattering estimates.
+For magnetar-motivated dipole-like falloff, the same geometric truncation can reduce the predicted polarization-dependent deflection at the order-tens-of-percent level for surface/near-surface emission; in a simple one-sided (outward-only) benchmark the suppression can approach $\sim 1/2$ for near-limb rays.
+Since realistic dipole magnetospheres are axisymmetric rather than spherically symmetric, we present this as an illustrative scaling estimate and leave a fully axisymmetric treatment to future work.
 Our results furnish a necessary finite-distance calibration for interpreting current and future X-ray polarimetry measurements and for placing unbiased constraints on strong-field QED and broader NLED parameters.

 \keywords{Vacuum Birefringence, Quantum Electrodynamics, General Relativity, Magnetars, Geometric Optics}